-Designed with the safety and comfort of your pet in mind, this is a great alternative to traditional clippers, and can be used on both a dog and a cat to get nice, smooth nails that won’t catch on anything.
+Designed with the safety and comfort of your pet in mind, this is an excellent alternative to traditional clippers and can be used on both a dog and a cat to get nice, smooth nails that won’t catch on anything.

-Use on your dog and cat, as well as on other clawed animals such as rabbits and guinea pigs – whoever’s living in your menagerie, this tool enables you clip their nails safely and effectively.
+Use on your dog and cat, as well as on other clawed animals such as rabbits and guinea pigs – whoever’s living in your menagerie, this tool enables you to clip their nails safely and effectively.

 Without a cord to get in the way and an easy-to-grip handle, you don’t have to be skilled to use the grinder properly.
-There are also two types of grinding band to choose from, depending on the animal you’re using them on: a fine band and a coarse one, the former of which is better suited to subtle filing; the latter is better for grinding down thick nails on larger pets.
+There are also two types of the grinding band to choose from, depending on the animal you’re using them on a fine band and a coarse one, the former of which is better suited to subtle filing; the latter is better for grinding down thick nails on larger pets.

 On top of this, the grinder automatically collects the nail shavings making it quicker and easier to clean up after using.

-If there’s one drawback we couldn’t help noticing, it’s only that the higher speed is (unsurprisingly) quite a big louder than the lower setting.
+If there’s one drawback we couldn’t help noticing, it’s only that the higher speed is (unsurprisingly) quite a bit louder than the lower setting.